Shopfloor-ng/shopfloor-ng/README.md

 ## Contribution

 Contributions in any way are welcome.
-Please contact @short-circuit for any questions.
+Please use the [Discussion](https://github.com/short-circuit/shopfloor-ng/discussions) for any questions.

 ## Development server